ebi-pf-team/interproscan-docs/docs/ScanNucleicAcidSeqs.rst

 ``esl-translate`` from the `easel tool suite <https://github.com/EddyRivasLab/easel>`_ to generate predicted ORFs from an input nucleic acid FASTA file.
 These predicted ORFs are then used to generate hits.
-The predicted ORFs and their InterPro signature matches are then associated with the respective input nucleic acid sequence in the final output.
+The predicted ORFs and their InterPro signature matches are associated with the respective input nucleic acid sequence in the final output.

 The ``easel`` application itself and all its dependencies are integrated into ``InterProScan``.